A simplified explanation of how hybrid AI robot could work

 A more complex arraignment is like the above serial processing but in addition we feed the output of the logic programming system back to the ANN and create a feedback loop.
 The feedback is used train the network using reenforcement learning.

 The feedback loop approximates what humans do.
 When we learn something new we might be told explicitly and then over time internalize this so we no longer have to consciously apply the rules.
 An example is a music student is told that “a major chord has a root note, a major third above this root, and a perfect fifth above this root note.”
 At first, applying this rule is rather slow and laborious but over time she no longer has to “think” and sees the three notes on the page as a major chord.
 Using a rule base to provide feedback to an ANN may model this type of learning.
 In this type of learning a symbolic rule is pushed into the realm of perception.

-Another use of a rule based system within a hybrid AI is to be a memory.
-When an object is classified the details can be written as a fact in the rule base.
-The facts record the history of the robot and can be either directly queried or they can be used to trigger actions or behaviors.
-As an example a camera image is classified as being a “Sharpie” and there exists a rule that reads “Sharpie is-a Pen”.
-We can then ask the system something like “where did you see a pen?”
+Another use of a rule based system within a hybrid AI is to implement memory.
+When an object is classified the details along with some metadata can be written as a fact in the rule base.
+The facts record the history of the robot’s observations and can be either directly queried or they can be used to trigger actions or behaviors.
+We can then ask the system something like “where did you see a coffee mug?”

 Lastly there is the possibility that multiple ANNs are connected so that their output layer is routed to the logic programming system.
 Perhaps one ANN processes images, another processes text and so on.

 Building a system such as described above is an ambitious task.
 Research will start by attempting to discover a general way of interfacing existing connectionist and symbolic platforms and then take incremental steps.